Lowest Land Point on Earth

-Adventurous people aim to climb the highest points like the majestic Mount Everest – the highest peak on earth, but there are quite a few places which are equally renowned for being a lot lower to the sea level.
+Adventurous people aim to climb the highest points like the majestic Mount Everest – the highest peak on Earth, but there are quite a few places that are equally renowned for being a lot lower to the sea level.
 The lowest land points on Earth are so deep down that only the daring hearts can venture to the bottom.
-Some of the major depressions are in relation to the boundaries of tectonic plates.
+Some of the significant depressions are concerning the boundaries of tectonic plates.
 Similar to the mountain peaks, even these depressions can have volcanic origination.

-Devoid of any life – the Dead Sea is the lowest land point on Earth.
-The shore line of the sea is impressively 1,388 feet below sea level.
+Devoid of any life forms – the Dead Sea is the lowest land point on Earth.
+The shoreline of the sea is impressively 1,388 feet below sea level.
 Landlocked between Asian countries of Israel and Jordan.
 It is also the world’s deepest hypersaline and saltiest water body.
 As of 2011, the level of salinity recorded in the sea stood at 34.2 percent.
-Such high salt concentration, makes the water so dense that people can easily float in it – an aspect quite similar to the Great Salt Lake in Utah, USA.
+Such high salt concentration makes the water so dense that people can easily float in it – an aspect quite similar to the Great Salt Lake in Utah, USA.

-The northern counterpart of the Dead sea, is the Sea of Galilee.
+The northern counterpart of the Dead sea is the Sea of Galilee.
 Located in Israel, the sea is 705 feet below sea level.
 The lowest freshwater lake in the world, it covers an area of 64.4 square miles at its fullest.
-Though its main source is the Jordan River, the Sea of Galilee is partly fed by underground springs.
+Though its primary source is the Jordan River, the Sea of Galilee is partly fed by underground springs.